oluwaCKA/Portfolio/README.md

 ## Contact

 If you would like to get in touch with me, please use the contact form on my website.
-You can also email me directly at [email address].
+You can also email me directly at segunokedele95@gmail.com.

 Thanks for visiting my portfolio website!